 In this article, you’ll find simple tips to enjoy a Healthy Halloween, have fun, eat candy safely, and keep every smile bright and cavity-free.

-Halloween is a fun time full of sweets and candy, but all that sugar can harm your teeth:
+Halloween is a fun time full of sweets and candy, but all that sugar can harm your teeth because:

 The longer sugar stays on your teeth, the more damage it can cause.